What is the Significance of an Insurance Grace Period?

 Well, the situation is a bit more nuanced.
 Some of the most important policies for a growing business, such as directors and officers insurance, errors & omissions insurance, cyber liability, and EPLI, are “claims-made” policies.
 What this means is that you will be covered if both the event and the claim arise while the policy is active and are reported during that time period.
 The start date in the first year is called the “retroactive date.”

-What this means that the longer you have the policy, the longer the retroactive period of coverage.
+What this means is that the longer you have the policy, the longer the retroactive period of coverage.

 Let’s say a wrongful act from year one of coverage resurfaces a few years down the line.
 As long as coverage has been unbroken, it will still be covered.
-If you allow your coverage to lapse and then get a new policy, you’d reset the retroactive date and lose your long-tail coverage.
+If you allow your coverage to lapse and get a new policy, you’d reset the retroactive date and lose your long-tail coverage.
 Given that many claims can simmer for years before flaring up, it’s wise to maintain continuous coverage whenever possible.

 How Long Does a Grace Period Typically Last?

 Every policy has different grace period stipulations.
 Depending on what’s in your contract, it can vary anywhere from 24 hours up to 30 days.
-Many policies will also offer two timeframes for a grace period; a shorter period that doesn’t entail a late fee and an extended period that will require you to pay one.
+Many policies will also offer two timeframes for a grace period: a shorter period that doesn’t entail a late fee and an extended period that will require you to pay one.

 What happens when you make the payment during your grace period?

-If you miss your original due date but are able to make the payment before your grace period ends, you’ll be able to preserve your coverage but there may be a stipulated late fee.
+If you miss your original due date but are able to make the payment before your grace period ends, you’ll be able to preserve your coverage, but there may be a stipulated late fee.

 Why You Shouldn’t Rely On Your Grace Period